Oneflow-Inc/vision/README.md

 ## Quick Start
 ### Create a model
-In flowvision we support two ways to create a model.
+FlowVision supports two ways to create a model:

-- Import the target model from `flowvision.models`, e.g., create `alexnet` from flowvision
+- Import the target model from `flowvision.models`, e.g., create `alexnet` from FlowVision

 ```python
 from flowvision.models.alexnet import alexnet